turtlemonvh/blanket/README.md

     - configurable # restarts
         - # times allowed, whether they go in new directories
 - return # tasks found in response to query
+    - make this an options request; we don't want this to slow down ordinary requests
     - if >500, just say >500
     - pagination on HTML interface
         - http://getbootstrap.com/components/#pagination